Blog

 What Tampermonkey Scripts Do

 They run inside your normal browser session, which means the credentials risk is lower than a cloud-hosted bot.
-That is the only thing they do well.
+That's the only thing they do well.

 Problem 1: Fragility